Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

 - the measured discrepancies between `formal-TAN` in `Orthographic` mode and `HPC` are consistent with the theoretical geometric discrepancy derived in Appendix A
-- on the sample TAN files, `simple-TAN` remains very close to the JHV `HPC` display geometry, which suggests it may be a better visual match for JHV orthographic display than the `formal-TAN` implementation
+- on the sample TAN files, `simple-TAN` remains very close to the `HPC` display geometry, which suggests it is be a better choice than `formal-TAN` for the JHV `Orthographic` mode for which visual consistency with `HPC` is preferred
 - this note is therefore a validation/testing note, not a design note for `Orthographic` embedding, playback policy, mouse-position reporting, or synthetic overdrawing

+Bottom line:

+- `simple-TAN` will be kept for JHV `Orthographic` mode
+- `HPC` mode was added (with the noted caveat about the viewpoint)
+- support for `AZP` and `ZPN` data was added (with the noted caveat about the heliospheric imagers)

 # The validator